-Most Guild groups are private and invitation-only so you won't know about them unless you're invited.
+Join some groups - most Guild groups are private and invitation-only so you won't know about them unless you're invited.
 However, there are also an increasing number which are more open and happy to accept new joiners - sometimes with a vetting process, sometimes not.
-Here is a list of some of the Guild groups and communities you can join.
+Take a look at the discoverable groups directory to browse more groups you can apply to join.

 Contact us if you want to know more or have any questions.